 Cordis currently markets the S.M.A.R.T. vascular stent worldwide.
-Cordis officials hope that the addition of FSS’ FlexStent self expanding stent system will provide the company with the opportunity to evolve the S.M.A.R.T. stent platform to address unmet needs in the treatment of peripheral artery disease (PAD).
+Cordis officials hope the addition of FSS’ FlexStent self expanding stent system will provide the company with the opportunity to evolve the S.M.A.R.T. stent platform to address unmet needs in the treatment of peripheral artery disease (PAD).
 It also extends the company’s potential to expand therapeutic applications into below-the-knee and venous interventions.
 An estimated 27 million people in Europe and North America suffer from PAD.

-“The FlexStent system is a promising platform designed to optimize flexibility, fracture resistance and radial strength with predictable placement,” said Thomas Zeller, M.D., Ph.D., director of the department angiology at Universitaets-Herzzentrum Freiburg-Bad Krozingen, Bad Krozingen, Germany.
+“The FlexStent system is a promising platform designed to optimize flexibility, fracture resistance and radial strength with predictable placement,” said Thomas Zeller, M.D., Ph.D., director of the angiology department at Universitaets-Herzzentrum Freiburg-Bad Krozingen, Bad Krozingen, Germany.
 “We look forward to expanding our experience with this new technology platform.”

 The FlexStent system is CE marked for sale in Europe.
 In the United States, the device received 510(k) clearance by the Food and Drug Administration for the palliative treatment of biliary strictures associated with malignant tumors in September 2009.
-The system is also being evaluated in an investigational device exemption study to evaluate its safety and efficacy in the treatment of patients with atherosclerosis in the SFA, or SFA disease.
+The system also is being evaluated in an investigational device exemption study to evaluate its safety and efficacy in the treatment of patients with atherosclerosis in the SFA, or SFA disease.
 Data from the open trial are expected to support a premarket approval application requesting an expanded indication to treat SFA disease in the United States.

 “We are pleased to have the opportunity to learn more about the FlexStent system technology and its potential therapeutic applications for patients in the U.S. beyond currently approved indications,” said William A. Gray, M.D., director of endovascular services at the Cardiovascular Research Foundation, New York, N.Y.